-How the scope of our audit addressed the key audit matter Revenue recognition (Note 2.4.1) The Group's core revenue stream is advertising revenue which is recognised at a point in time (i.e. when an ad is clicked).
-There is an inherent fraud risk around incentive, opportunity, and pressure on management to manipulate revenue to meet its targets/KPIs.
-The nature of the Group's revenue is driven based on a per-click basis initiated by an individual clicking the advertisement (the customer) on the publisher's (the supplier) website.
-In line with the Group's revenue recognition process, clicks are downloaded from Exedra (the company's developed platform) on a periodic basis and are used to generate an invoice and subsequent recognition of revenue. policies adopted are compliant with the requirements of the applicable accounting standards.
-Reviewed the historical revenue and gross profit margin trend and enquired of management and obtained appropriate supporting evidence for results not in line with our expectations.
+Key audit matter How the scope of our audit addressed the key audit matter Revenue recognition (Note 2.4.1) Improper revenue recognition is a presumed fraud risk under ISA 240.
+This risk is not rebutted for the group.
+The group's core revenue stream is advertising revenue which is recognised at a point in time (i.e. when an ad is clicked).
+There is an inherent risk around incentive, opportunity, and pressure on management to manipulate revenue to meet its targets/KPls.
+We note the nature of the Group's revenue is driven based on a per-click basis initiated by an individual clicking the advertisement (the customer) on the publisher's (the supplier) website.
+Our procedures included the following: Assessed whether the revenue recognition policies adopted are complaint with the requirements of IFRS; Performed detailed analysis by reviewing revenue and gross profit margin trend, highlighting completeness of revenue - we enquired and obtained appropriate supporting evidence for areas with unusual results identified.
+Performed substantive analytical review by completing a revenue to cash predictive analysis.